Vcan12600/gauge-reading-mm/README.md

 ## 📌 Code Status

 The code is currently being cleaned and organized.

 We have uploaded:

 - ✅ Fine-tuning code (`src/`)
 - ✅ Training and evaluation dataset (`dataset/`)
 - ✅ Configuration (`src/training_config.py`)
+- ✅ Inference script (`src/inference.py`)
-- 🛠️ Inference and evaluation scripts will be added soon
+- 🛠️ Evaluation utilities will be added soon

 ---

 ## 🔄 Updates

 - **[2025-07]** Initial release with fine-tuning pipeline and dataset
+- **[2025-07]** Added inference script and model checkpoint
-- **Next:** Inference demo and model checkpoints
+- **Next:** Inference demo notebook and evaluation utilities

 ---